LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/template-literals.rst

       Next year, Jack will be 10

-To achieve the same output with string concatenation would have required concatenation, which can get cumbersome:
+Using string concatenation to achieve the same output can get cumbersome:

 .. sourcecode:: js

    console.log("Next year, " + name + " will be " + (currentAge + 1));

-In addition to allowing us to include data in strings in a cleaner, more readable way, template literals also allow us to easily create milti-line strings without using string concatenation.
+In addition to allowing us to include data in strings in a cleaner, more readable way, template literals also allow us to easily create multi-line strings without using string concatenation or special characters.

 .. admonition:: Example